gravio-la/picturium-nix/README.md

 # Picturium Nix Flake

-This repository contains the Nix flake for building and deploying [Picturium](https://github.com/gravio-la/picturium), a fast and caching media server for processing images and generating thumbnails.
+This repository contains the Nix flake for building and deploying [Picturium](https://github.com/picturium/picturium), a fast and caching media server for processing images and generating thumbnails.

+**Note:** This flake currently builds from [gravio-la/picturium](https://github.com/gravio-la/picturium) (feature/video-thumbnail-support branch) which includes video thumbnail generation support.
+Once the video thumbnail PR is merged into the upstream repository ([picturium/picturium](https://github.com/picturium/picturium)), the flake will be updated to use the official repository.

 ## Quick Start